Down Syndrome Drummer Led Band REYNOLS Announces Minecxio Emanations 1993-2018

 "The Reynols frontier is, in terms of sheer sonic, aesthetic, and conceptual creativity, an infinite expanse.
 It doesn't break out of barriers so much as it evaporates them.
 It's not that the rules don't apply in Reynols music.
 It's that nothing applies.
 The sound is itself, and everything else." - Marc Masters, from the liner notes of the box

-*This information is from an external source (Pica Disk - REYNOLS: Minecxio Emanations 1993-2018).
+(i)Source/Reference: Pica Disk - REYNOLS: Minecxio Emanations 1993-2018.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.